-A.14.5.2 Provider ELR.
+A.14.5.2 Provider ELR

 On the provider side, the Alaska Department of Public Health worked with the HIE to facilitate ELR via provider interface with the HIE using ORU.
+All Hospitals have been onboarded; other providers are in discussion.

-A.14.6 Vital Statistics
+A.14.5.3 Vital Statistics